Long gaps in sieved sets: Introduction

-The sieving system is degenerate if and only if there exists a prime $p$ that divides $f(n)$ for every $ n \in \Z$.
-In the non-degenerate case it is clear that $|I_p|\le d$ for each $p$, and so the system is $d$-bounded.
-For irreducible $f$, the one-dimensionality \eqref{Mertens} with strong error term follow quickly from Landau's Prime Ideal Theorem \cite{Landau} (see also \cite[pp. 35--36]{CoMu}), while the $\rho$-supportedness of the system (with $\rho\ge 1/d$) follows from the Chebotarev density theorem \cite{Chebotarev} (see also \cite{lagodl}).
+By Lagrange's theorem, $|I_p| \le d < p $ for all $p>d$, and hence the system is non-degenerate and $d$-bounded.
+For irreducible $f$, the one-dimensionality \eqref{Mertens} with strong error term follow quickly from Landau's Prime Ideal Theorem \cite{Landau} (see also \cite[pp. 35--36]{CoMu}), while \eqref{rho}, the $\rho$-supportedness of the system with $\rho\ge 1/d$, follows from the Chebotarev Density Theorem \cite{Chebotarev} (see also \cite{lagodl}).
 As a variant of \eqref{pxx}, we observe that

 for any $x>1$.
 Now set $x \coloneqq \frac{1}{2} \log X$.
 By Theorem~\ref{main}, the set $S_x$ contains a gap of length $\gg (\log X) (\log\log X)^{C(1/d)-o(1)} $.
 The period of this set, $P(x)$, is $X^{1/2+o(1)}$ by the Prime Number Theorem.
 Thus, this set contains such a long gap inside the interval $[X/2,X]$.
 Assuming that $f$ has a positive leading coefficient and that $X$ is large, on the interval $[X/2,X]$ we have $f(n)>x$, and so $f(n)$ is composite for every $n \in [X/2,X] \backslash S_x$.
 We thus obtain the following.